 Very young children (infants and toddlers) may:

 If they say yes, ask if it hurts a little or a lot.
-If your child is older than 9, ask them to rate their pain on a scale of 0 to 10, with 0 being no pain and 10 being the most pain they can imagine.
+If your child is older than 6, you can ask them to rate their pain on a scale of 0 to 10, with 0 being no pain and 10 being the most pain they can imagine.

 The dose of these medicines is based on your child’s weight.
 Follow the directions on the container or the advice of your child's doctor or pharmacist.

 Opioids are type of prescription medicine that treat serious pain.
 Morphine is an opioid that's sometimes prescribed to manage pain when other pain medicines, such as acetaminophen or ibuprofen, don’t work.
 Your child may get morphine through a vein (called intravenous or IV morphine) or by mouth as a pill or liquid.
 Morphine is safe to use in children, including newborn babies, for short amounts of time.